-Allergy testing is a precise way to tell which, if any, allergens are contributing to your allergy symptoms.
+Allergy testing is a precise way to tell which, if any, allergens are contributing to your symptoms.

-Once you know exactly what you are allergic to, you and your doctor will be able to develop a treatment plan to reduce or eliminate your allergy symptoms.
+Once you know exactly what you are allergic to, you and your doctor will be able to develop a treatment plan to reduce or eliminate your symptoms.

 What is Immunotherapy?

 Immunotherapy is a preventive treatment for allergic reactions to substances such as grass pollens, house dust mites and bee venom.
 Immunotherapy involves giving gradually increasing doses of the substance, or allergen, to which the person is allergic.
-The incremental increases of the allergen cause the immune system to become less sensitive to the substance, probably by causing production of a “blocking” antibody, which reduces the symptoms of allergy when the substances is encountered in the future.
+The incremental increases of the allergen cause the immune system to become less sensitive to the substance, probably by causing production of a “blocking” antibody, which reduces the symptoms of allergy when the substance is encountered in the future.
 Immunotherapy also reduces the inflammation that characterizes rhinitis and asthma.

 Read more about Allergy Immunotherapy Here.
 You can also find additional information from our articles below.